MichaelTrip/lmsensors-container/README.md

 # LMSensors DaemonSet and Web Server with GitHub Actions pipeline.

 This repository contains the manifests for a Kubernetes DaemonSet that runs the lm_sensors command every minute on each node, a web server Deployment displaying the output of those commands, as well as a GitHub Actions pipeline for continuous integration and deployment.
+The webserver contains a custom index.html (in a configmap) that loads the text files from lmsensor.
+Make sure to adapt the configmap and add your filenames to it.
+See the webserver.yaml for more information.

 ## Instructions: